Nutrient Density 101

 Essential micronutrients (i.e. vitamins, minerals, amino acids and essential fatty acids) are critical to the biochemical processes that power your mitochondria and drive all the functions in your body.

-Prioritising foods with a higher nutrient density will ensure you get enough vitamins, minerals and fatty acids from the food you eat.
+Prioritising foods with a higher nutrient density will ensure you get enough vitamins, minerals and fatty acids from the food you eat without having to consume too much energy.

-This presentation from Mark Schatzker gives an excellent overview of how our food system has changed as we have increased our use of chemical fertilisers, large scale farming and food manufacturing!
+This presentation from Mark Schatzker gives an excellent overview of how our food system has changed as we have increased our use of chemical fertilisers and grown more reliant on large scale farming and food manufacturing!

 According to data from the USDA Economic Research Service, the amount of sodium in the US food system has decreased since the mid-sixties.